Topheee/KeychainWrapper/README.md

 swift test -Xswiftc -DCOMPILE_TEST
 ```

-This is necessary since I did not get the `kSecUseDataProtectionKeychain` option to work during testing on macOS, it always throws `errSecMissingEntitlement`.
+This is necessary since I did not get the `kSecUseDataProtectionKeychain`
+option to work during testing on macOS; it always throws
+`errSecMissingEntitlement`.

-They are still failing, since SecKeyGeneratePair behaves differently on iOS and macOS … and it probably won't anymore if I can get `kSecUseDataProtectionKeychain` to run on macOS.
+They are still failing, since `SecKeyGeneratePair` behaves differently on iOS
+and macOS … and it probably won't anymore if I can get
+`kSecUseDataProtectionKeychain` to run on macOS.

+> Hint: Testing will create a lot of items in your Keychain app on macOS
+beginning with `KeychainWrapper …` in your default keychain.
+You can safely delete them.

 ## Further Info
 - [Primary Keys](https://developer.apple.com/documentation/security/errsecduplicateitem)